 The Hearing Number is equivalent to the PTA from an audiogram.25 If you haven’t had an audiogram, you can check your hearing and get your Hearing Number by installing the free Mimi Hearing Test app on your smartphone.

 The app is currently available only for Apple devices.
 After a three-minute hearing check called the Pure Tone Threshold test, the Mimi app provides your audiogram and Hearing Number.
 You can also keep track of your hearing results over time.

-We spoke with Frank Lin, MD, Ph.D., director of the Center for Cochlear Hearing and Public Health and an epidemiologist at Johns Hopkins University in Baltimore, Maryland, about Hearing Numbers.
-Dr. Lin said that knowing your Hearing Number can help you get treatment for hearing loss if and when it happens. “[Hearing loss] is a natural progression that we all go through, but if you know your number you can act on it.”
+We spoke with Frank Lin, MD, PhD, director of the Center for Cochlear Hearing and Public Health and an epidemiologist at Johns Hopkins University in Baltimore, Maryland, about Hearing Numbers.
+Lin said knowing your Hearing Number can help you get treatment for hearing loss if and when it happens. “[Hearing loss] is a natural progression that we all go through, but if you know your number you can act on it.”

 How to treat sensorineural hearing loss

 A variety of treatments are effective at treating SNHL and improving hearing ability.
 The most common mode of treatment is hearing aids.

 In years past, hearing aids didn’t always work well and often came with distracting effects, like whistling noises when being handled.
 But hearing aid technology and design have advanced greatly in the past two decades, and many modern hearing aids are built with high-tech features, like rechargeable batteries, Bluetooth connectivity, water resistance, and artificial intelligence for improved sound processing.